-An important aspect of joy is connecting with others; and by this we mean “really connecting” with others – not posting a selfie on snapchat or a picture of your dinner on Instagram – actually asking friends and family round for a coffee or dinner!
+An important aspect of joy is connecting with others; and by this we mean “really connecting” with others – not posting a selfie on Snapchat or a picture of your dinner on Instagram – actually asking friends and family round for a coffee or dinner!

 Don’t miss out on “real connections” which create “real feelings.”

 Now, we are realists and understand that you can’t prance around like Louis Spence all day long (unless you have buckets of energy and/or some strong stimulants) but the point is – joy can be created.
-It is something that can found in the smallest of tasks or situations, you just have to develop the skill of recognizing your state (mindfulness practice) and changing it by creating situations that you en-JOY!
+It is something that can found in the smallest of tasks or situations, you just have to develop the skill of recognising your state (mindfulness practice) and changing it by creating situations that you en-JOY!